Canadian Contemporary Art industry sees a benchmark-setting symbolist NFT representation shift

 While mainstream media has no idea of this shift in art and money

-Yet even though we have more highly-educated people, capital flooding Wall Street and immense technological advancements than ever before, society still seems to be inching its way backward.
+Yet even though we have more highly educated people, capital flooding Wall Street and immense technological advancements than ever before, society still seems to be inching its way backward.
 At the tail end of the winter cycle, in the fourth turning of the culture and finance shift

 Is this a sign of revolution on our horizon?
 Or will it only lead us deeper into poverty?
 It’s an incredible disappointment that that could not have been predicted with all these remarkable tools at our disposal.